DejanBojovic/FirstPhaserGame/README.md

 create - which initializes the scene, and positions the assets

-update - which is called the last(but is acutally called 60 times per second after previous two functions are called) and handles the game's logic
+update - which is called last(but is acutally called 60 times per second after previous two functions are called) and handles the game's logic

 hit - is function that takes care of collision between player and the coin